 An annual survey published by three Venezuelan universities finds that 25% of the population is eating two or less meals a day and 90% of the population currently lives in poverty.

 Approximately 728 protests and marches took place throughout March.

 Two drones explode near President Maduro during a televised speech.
-The President accuses Colombia and the US, saying it was a right-wing plot to kill him.
+The Venezuelan government accuses Colombia and the US, arguing it was a right-wing plot to kill him.

 A report from the UN’s Refugee Agency announces that the number of people fleeing Venezuela has now reached 3 million.
 Venezuelan refugees are hosted in neighbouring countries such as Colombia, Ecuador and Argentina.